futurice/space-shooter-heureka/README.md

 ## Graphical assets and 3d models

 Mostly developed by Futurice, but there are few remaining assets released by Unity as part of their demo assets, which are licensed under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.
+See full file list [here](LICENSE-EXT-ASSETS).

 ## Running